dupree719/TechStack-Notes/README.md

 Apache Kafka: A distributed messaging system for a vast amounts of data + Event streaming platform

-Key Words:
+Key Words: (What makes up Kafka)

-Producer - An application that sends data (messages) to Kafka
+Producer - An application that sends data (messages) to Kafka (Producers are those client applications that publish (write) events to Kafka)

-Consumer - An application that receives data from kafka
+Consumer - An application that receives data from kafka (Consumers are those that subscribe to (read and process) these events)

 Broker - Kafka Server